Looking for a cross-country ski destination in eastern Ontario?

 Don’t miss this fun annual event at Murphys Point Provincial Park (between Ottawa and Kingston)!

-The loppet includes 5 km, 10 km, and 20 km races on our beautifully groomed ski trails.
+The loppet includes 10 km and 20 km races on our beautifully groomed ski trails.
 The 20 km event is part of the Ontario Masters Loppet Points Series.

-Post-race hot food is included in the entry fee.
-All entries must be received by 5:00 pm on Friday February 10, 2017.
+A hearty post-race meal is included in the entry fee.
+All entries must be received by February 2, 2020.